Frequently Asked Questions (FAQ)

 Yes, we do not provide shuttle service to our Canyon site location.

 No, pets are not allowed on the tours.
 This includes service, therapeutic and personal pets.
-We do have limited kennel space for your pets at the Canyon site location.
+No kennel service is provided due to COVID-19.

 No, all Canyon tours require you to book a tour with a tour guide and to have a tour guide to be present with guest at all times.